-ii.
-An appropriate length of time for the postulancy would be from six months to a year.
+- i.
+Postulants are distinguished from candidates by an express intention to enter the novitiate. - ii.
+Postulants are required to spend some time in the postulancy before entering novitiate.
 The abbot may in consultation with the novicemaster prolong the time of postulancy until the postulant proves himself ready for the novitiate.
-In any case, the combined period of candidacy and postulancy shall not exceed more than one and a half years.
+In any case, the postulancy shall not normally exceed one year.

-iv.
-The novicemaster is responsible for the postulant during his postulancy.
+- iv.
+The novicemaster is responsible for the postulant during his postulancy. - v.

-v.
 Normally the postulant will be engaged in some work of the abbey.